-When creating presentations using Microsoft PowerPoint, it is common to see slides containing a heading and a bullet list.
+When creating presentations using Microsoft PowerPoint, it is common to see slides containing a heading and a bulleted or numbered list.
 Let’s be honest, we’ve all sat through a boring presentation which was text, text and more text.
 A simple way to “jazz” up any presentation is with the use of SmartArt graphics.
-You can easily convert text to SmartArt and provide a great way to present content in lists, cycles and many other layout options.
+You can easily convert existing text to SmartArt and provide a great way to present content in lists, cycles and many other layout options.

 Converting existing text to SmartArt is very quick and easy, no need to retype your information and there is a large selection of different SmartArt layouts to choose from.
 It’s important to remember that you can easily switch between different layouts with a few clicks of the mouse, and the SmartArt Tools will allow you to edit the graphic in various ways, including the colour scheme, adding more items (referred to as Shapes), applying different styles including 3D effects, and much more.

 To convert text to a SmartArt graphic, follow these steps: